Senior Angels Volunteers

 Kitchen: Help prepare meals for delivery in our Meals on Wheels kitchen on weekday mornings.
 Minimum commitment of once a week for one month.
 Training is included.
 Must be eighteen years or older.

-Seasonal care packages: Decorate and fill gift boxes or baskets with small personal and household items.
+Care packages and special projects: Decorate and fill gift boxes or baskets with small personal and household items.
 This is a great group holiday project and can be done at your convenience.
+Or help with projects such as blanket or fan drives, painting, and cardmaking.
+Suggest your own project that puts your time and talent to use for seniors!

 Summer Angels: Rising 6th – 9th graders help seniors at our daytime care centers and neighborhood centers, delivering Meals on Wheels, and doing basic yardwork.
 Lunch provided.